Chapter 14

 "[13] When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.
 [14] In the temple courts he found men selling cattle, sheep and doves, and others sitting at tables exchanging money.
 [15] So he made a whip out of cords, and drove all from the temple area, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
 [16] To those who sold doves he said, "Get these out of here!
 How dare you turn my Father's house into a market!"
 [17] His disciples remembered that it is written: "Zeal for your house will consume me."
 [18] Then the Jews demanded of him, "What miraculous sign can you show us to prove your authority to do all this?"
 [19] Jesus answered them, "Destroy this temple, and I will raise it again in three days."
 [20] The Jews replied, "It has taken forty-six years to build this temple, and you are going to raise it in three days?"
 [21] But the temple he had spoken of was his body.
 [22] After he was raised from the dead, his disciples recalled what he had said.
 Then they believed the Scripture and the words that Jesus had spoken."

-Since we know that Jesus was filled with the Holy Spirit and is the second person of the Godhead we can readily accept His statement when He said that His body was/is a Temple.
+Since we know that Jesus was filled with the Holy Spirit and is the second person of the Godhead we can readily accept His statement when He said His body was/is a Temple.
 But, what about us, that is you and I, the born again believer?
-Can we accept the fact that the Bible teaches that we too are a temple of God?
+Can we accept the fact that the Bible teaches that we too are a tabernacle/temple of God?

-For us to apprehend and accept the truth of this statement we must accept and take to heart the fact that every born again believer in Jesus Christ is filled with the Holy Spirit.
-To see this let us read what Jesus said to His disciples during the Feast of
+For us to apprehend and accept the truth of this statement we must accept and take to heart the fact that every born again believer in Jesus Christ has God the Holy Spirit dwelling inside them.
+To see this let us read what Jesus said to His disciples during the Feast of Tabernacles.
+It is recorded for us in,

 "[37] On the last and greatest day of the Feast, Jesus stood and said in a loud voice, "If anyone is thirsty, let him come to me and drink.
 [38] Whoever believes in me, as the Scripture has said, streams of living water will flow from within him."
 [39] By this he meant the Spirit, whom those who believed in him were later to receive.
 Up to that time the Spirit had not been given, since Jesus had not yet been glorified."